-I beseech your honour to hear me one single word.
+PAROLLES I beseech your honour to hear me one single word.

-You beg a single penny more: come, you shall ha't: save your word.
+LAFEU You beg a single penny more; come, you shall ha't; save your word.

-My name, my good lord, is Parolles.
+PAROLLES My name, my good lord, is Parolles.

-You beg more than word then.-Cox' my passion! give me your hand:-how does your drum?

-O my good lord, you were the first that found me.
+LAFEU You beg more than word then.
+Cox my passion! give me your hand.
+How does your drum?
+PAROLLES O my good lord, you were the first that found me.

-Was I, in sooth? and I was the first that lost thee.
+LAFEU Was I, in sooth?
+And I was the first that lost thee.

-It lies in you, my lord, to bring me in some grace, for you did bring me out.

-Out upon thee, knave! dost thou put upon me at once both the office of God and the devil? one brings the in grace, and the other brings thee out.
+PAROLLES It lies in you, my lord, to bring me in some grace, for you did bring me out.
+LAFEU Out upon thee, knave!
+Dost thou put upon me at once both the office of God and the devil?
+One brings the in grace, and the other brings thee out.
+[Trumpets sound] The King's coming; I know by his trumpets.
+Sirrah, inquire further after me; I had talk of you last night.
+Though you are a fool and a knave, you shall eat.
+Go to; follow.

-[Trumpets sound.]

-The king's coming; I know by his trumpets.-Sirrah, inquire further after me; I had talk of you last night: though you are a fool and a knave, you shall eat: go to; follow.

-I praise God for you.
+PAROLLES I praise God for you.

-Scene 3.
-The same.
-A room in the COUNTESS'S palace.
-[Flourish.
-Enter KING, COUNTESS, LAFEU, Lords, Gentlemen, Guards, &c.]

-We lost a jewel of her; and our esteem Was made much poorer by it: but your son, As mad in folly, lack'd the sense to know Her estimation home.
+Rousillon.
+The COUNT'S palace Flourish.
+Enter KING, COUNTESS, LAFEU, the two FRENCH LORDS, with ATTENDANTS KING We lost a jewel of her, and our esteem Was made much poorer by it; but your son, As mad in folly, lack'd the sense to know Her estimation home.

-'Tis past, my liege: And I beseech your majesty to make it Natural rebellion, done i' the blaze of youth, When oil and fire, too strong for reason's force, O'erbears it and burns on.
+COUNTESS 'Tis past, my liege; And I beseech your Majesty to make it Natural rebellion, done i' th' blaze of youth, When oil and fire, too strong for reason's force, O'erbears it and burns on.

-My honour'd lady, I have forgiven and forgotten all; Though my revenges were high bent upon him, And watch'd the time to shoot.
+KING My honour'd lady, I have forgiven and forgotten all; Though my revenges were high bent upon him And watch'd the time to shoot.

-This I must say,- But first, I beg my pardon,-the young lord Did to his majesty, his mother, and his lady, Offence of mighty note; but to himself The greatest wrong of all: he lost a wife Whose beauty did astonish the survey Of richest eyes; whose words all ears took captive;
+LAFEU This I must sayBut first, I beg my pardon: the young lord Did to his Majesty, his mother, and his lady, Offence of mighty note; but to himself The greatest wrong of all.
+He lost a wife Whose beauty did astonish the survey Of richest eyes; whose words all ears took captive; Whose dear perfection hearts that scorn'd to serve Humbly call'd mistress.